 Elder abuse is an unfortunately common phenomenon.
 According to the National Council on Aging:

-If you notice these warning signs or something just feels “off” about your loved one’s current care situation, take immediate action.
+If you notice these warning signs or something just feels off about your loved one’s current care situation, take immediate action.
 Do not wait for your loved one to say something or report nursing home abuse – the vast majority of victims never do.

 One of the best ways to recover from nursing home abuse is to hold the responsible parties accountable.
-A lawsuit for nursing home abuse will likely run in tandem with criminal prosecution from the state.
+A lawsuit for nursing home abuse can run in tandem with criminal prosecution from the state.
 Your attorney will advise you as to your best options for recovery.
-It’s likely the offender’s criminal sentencing will involve restitution or other civil liability for you and your loved ones’ damages.
-If guilty, the defendant is liable for your loved one’s property damages, medical expenses, and any other damages resulting from the abuse.
-Evidence used in the criminal case may come into play during your civil case as well.
+The offender’s criminal sentencing may involve restitution or other civil liability for you and your loved ones’ damages.
+Evidence used in the criminal case may come into play during your civil case, as well.

 When a nursing home violates the trust you placed in it, you must take action.
-Your loved one is not in a position to do so.
-If you see him or her living in dirty conditions or suspect that your loved one has suffered abuse or negligence, contact the West Virginia personal injury lawyers at Manchin Injury Law Group.
+If you suspect that your loved one has suffered abuse or negligence, contact the West Virginia lawyers at Manchin Injury Law Group for legal help.

-When representing your loved one, we will conduct a thorough investigation.
-We will document the abuse and negligent treatment he or she had to endure.
-We will seek maximum compensation for you.
-By doing so, you can help improve the living conditions of other nursing home residents and ease their suffering.
+When representing your loved one, our law firm will start with a thorough investigation.
+We will document the abuse and elder mistreatment to seek maximum compensation for you.
+By doing so, we hope to also improve the living conditions of other nursing home residents and ease their suffering.

 Your loved one deserves justice.
-The Manchin Injury Law Group stands up for the elderly and those who cannot stand up for you.
-To schedule a free case evaluation with our West Virginia nursing home abuse attorneys, call us at (304) 367-1862 or complete an inquiry form.
+Manchin Injury Law Group stands up for the elderly and those who cannot stand up for themselves.
+To schedule a free case evaluation with our West Virginia nursing home abuse lawyers, call us at (304) 367-1862 or complete an inquiry form.